According to Liberty Mutual’s Workplace Safety Index, U.S. employers pay over $1 billion weekly on serious, non-fatal workplace accidents.

 - Your workers’ daily tasks

-Insurance companies also take into account your experience modification (X-Mod) factor if your business qualifies for one.
+Insurance companies also take into account your experience modification (X-Mod) factor.

 What Expenses Are Covered Under a Workers’ Compensation Program?

 Most businesses are required to provide workers’ compensation.
 Benefits include coverage for: